 Importers are responsible for applying to Rosselkhoznadzor for the necessary import permits.
-According to the Ministry of Agriculture Order No. 404 of November 7, 2011 (as amended through July 8, 2013), which regulates the procedure of the issue of import permits, Rosselkhoznadzor is in charge of issuing two kinds of import permits:
+According to the Ministry of Agriculture Order No. 404 of November 7, 2011 (as amended through October 31, 2016), which regulates issuance of import permits, Rosselkhoznadzor is in charge of issuing two kinds of import permits:

-- Individual import permits: valid for a calendar year and which specify the foreign supplier, Russian importing company, volume of goods, and border entry point. - General import permit: valid for a calendar year and which specify the exporting country, border entry points, and exporting establishments.
+- Individual import permits: valid for a calendar year and specify the foreign supplier, Russian importing company, volume of goods and border entry point. - General import permits: valid for a calendar year and specify the exporting country, border entry points, and exporting establishments.
 Such permits cover an unlimited number of Russian importers and permit an unlimited volume.
-General import permits are issued by Rosselkhoznadzor annually, usually by November 10, for the upcoming year and can cover the following veterinary goods: - Ready-to-eat products of livestock origin in industrial packaging; - Food additives of animal origin;

-- Biological items for collection, properly treated to guarantee the destruction of agents of animal diseases; - Domestic and decorative animals imported as pets (up to 5); and, - Veterinary medicines duly registered in the Russian Federation.
+General import permits are issued by Rosselkhoznadzor annually, usually by November 10, for the upcoming year and can cover the following veterinary goods: - Ready-to-eat products of livestock origin in industrial packaging; - Food additives of animal origin; - Biological items for collection, properly treated to guarantee the destruction of agents of animal diseases; - Domestic and decorative animals imported as pets (up to 5); and, - Veterinary medicines duly registered in the Russian Federation.

-In November 2015, Rosselkhoznadzor issued a list of 2016 general import permits for 53 countries, including four general import permits for the U.S. covering the following items:
+In November 2018, Rosselkhoznadzor issued a list of 2019 general import permits for 54 countries, including three general import permits for the U.S. covering the following items:

-- 1. Nine items of ready-to-eat meat products and canned products from blood (EAEU HS Code 1602); - 2.
-Five types of biological items for collection including properly treated hunting trophies (from EAEU HS Codes 0507, 0511, 9601, and 9705); - 3.
-Three to five head of cats and dogs as pets (from EAEU HS Code 0106); and, - 4.
-Up to five domestic or decorative animals of 43 types (from EAEU HS Code 0106, 0301, 0306, and 0307).
+- 1. Six types of biological items for collection including properly treated hunting trophies (from EAEU HS Codes 0507, 0511, 9601, and 9705); - 2.
+Three to five head of cats and dogs as pets (from EAEU HS Code 0106); and, - 3.
+Up to five domestic or decorative animals of 41 type (from EAEU HS Codes 0106, 0301, 0306, and 0307).